-- Allow the machine to cool before starting any maintenance and service work on the machine. - Check the temperature of parts before touching them.
+- Never touch machine parts during operation. - Allow the machine to cool down before starting work. - Check the temperature of parts before touching them.
 If required, wear suitable protective equipment.

 Damage if the machine is not maintained

 The machine can be damaged if it is not appropriately maintained.
 This can cause faults which can result in eventual or immediate death, serious injury or material damage.